andysingal/DataScience-Streamlit/README.md

 **DataScience-Streamlit**
-- On my Journey of Streamlit, I have been reading about [**Streamlit**](https://docs.streamlit.io/library/get-started) .I hope you will also spend some time learning the topics from the Book mentioned below.
+- On my Journey of Streamlit, I have been reading about [**Streamlit**](https://docs.streamlit.io/library/get-started) .I hope you will also spend some time learning  from the Projects mentioned below.
 Excited about the days ahead !!

 | Projects | Status of Completion |
 | ----- | -----|